gursimritsingh/gursimritsingh.github.io/_posts/2022-05-01-Suggested Movies to Watch via Web Scraping.md

 In order for us to find new recommended shows or movies we must first write three different parse functions which will help us.

-Here's how our first parse() function:
+Here's how our first parse() function looks like:

 ```python
 def parse(self,response):